thai-nm/thai-nm/README.md

 #### 🌱 Things I am currently working on:
 - Finding who I am!!
-- Work so hard as a DevOps Engineer in FPT Software
+- Work so hard as a DevOps Engineer at PlayStudios Asia
-- Develop simple tools to simplify my work life and contribute to open-source projects!
+- Learn new DevOps technologies and concepts
-- Discover new hobbies: philosophy, psychology, films, games, baseball, football, and magician!
+- Discover new hobbies: philosophy, psychology, films, games, football, magician, and photograph!

 #### 💪 Things I am challenging myself with:
-- Form a book-reading habit
 - Understand more about finance, money, and investment
 - Develop a blog website for myself
-- Get some DevOps-related certificates: Certified Kubernetes Administrator (Gotcha!), GCP Cloud Associate Engineer (And I got this as well!)
+- Deep dive into DevOps advanced knowledge: networking, containerization, and security

 #### 🧰 My favorite tools and services: